Perl5-Alien/Alien-Build-Plugin-Decode-Mojo/README.md

 # DESCRIPTION

+**NOTE**: this distribution has been ended.
+[Alien::Build::Plugin::Decode::Mojo](https://metacpan.org/pod/Alien::Build::Plugin::Decode::Mojo) can now be found in the `Alien-Build` distribution.
+Please report issues/make pull requests against it instead.

-Note: in most cases you will want to use [Alien::Build::Plugin::Download::Negotiate](https://metacpan.org/pod/Alien::Build::Plugin::Download::Negotiate) instead.
+**Note**: in most cases you will want to use [Alien::Build::Plugin::Download::Negotiate](https://metacpan.org/pod/Alien::Build::Plugin::Download::Negotiate) instead.
 It picks the appropriate decode plugin based on your platform and environment.
 In some cases you may need to use this plugin directly instead.